Peleman-NV/peleman-printpartner-integrator/Documentation/README.md

 ## Product configuration:

+-   To allow products to use the editor, these must be set as "Customizable prodcuts".
+This is defined per product, on the General tab.
 -   Products can have a custom Add To Cart text ("Design thesis").
 This is defined per product, on the General tab (this tab may not be visible if taxes are not enabled - go to WooCommerce > Settings > General options and check "Enable taxes").

 ---